c0c0n3/odoo.box/README.md

 - Built-in EC2 Graviton support.
 One-liner install for `m6g.xlarge`,
   `m6g.2xlarge`, `c6g.xlarge`, `c6g.2xlarge`, and `t4g.2xlarge`
   instance types.
+- Backups.
+Automatic hot and cold backups with flexible schedules.
+  Notice that thanks to our Nix-powered GitOps approach, backing up and restoring a machine is a breeze.
+We just need to back up the Odoo DB and file store since our repo contains everything else you need to instantiate our Odoo Box.
+With a snapshot of the Odoo DB and file store at a point in time, you can restore your machine to the exact same state it was at that point in time with just a couple of commands.

 ### Development & Testing